gsi-ee/go4/applications/tasca/Readme.txt

    (i.e. reloading it from autosave file or sending it to analysis)
  - The calibration is used in the method float TascaCalibPar::Energy(int) which calculates the energy from a given channel number.
-   Histogram fCaliSum in TascaAnlProc is filled using this method.
+   Histogram fCaliSum in TascaCheckProc is filled using this method.
  - Set boolean field "fbReadDatabase" in parameter to 1 (true) if the calibration lines shall be reread from file.
 This will overwrite any settings and fits performed with the linesfinder fitter on